 - An in-depth review of the context of all red-flag locations: - Generate or review reports, maps and relevant literature on extraction, transport and trade in the red-flag location. - Engage with stakeholders by consulting, for example, with local and central governments, local civil society organisations, community networks, etc. - If you are sourcing from other upstream suppliers, review their working policies and systems (for example, through desktop research). - On-the-ground assessments to generate and maintain information on how rough diamonds and coloured gemstones are extracted, traded, handled and exported.
-Whether you are a mining company only dealing with your own production or a mining company, rough trader, exporter or importer sourcing from other miners, carry out your assessment ensuring that: - Your assessors are independent from the activity being assessed and free from conflicts of interest. - The appropriate level of competence and expertise is deployed, whether this is with internal or external experts.

-In situations where many companies are operating in a similar area (for example, sourcing from an ASM area), consider establishing a joint assessment team with other companies or through an industry or multi-stakeholder mechanism or initiative.
+Whether you are a mining company only dealing with your own production or a mining company, rough trader, exporter or importer sourcing from other miners, carry out your assessment ensuring that: - $\bullet \ \ \ Your \ assessors \ are \ independent \ from \ the \ activity \ being \ assessed \ and \ free \ from \ conflicts \ of \ interest.$ - The appropriate level of competence and expertise is deployed, whether this is with internal or external experts. - When establishing the resources required to carry out the on-the ground assessment consider the following for the selection of team members with: - Experience to support the legitimisation of ASM activities. - Knowledge of appropriate industry standards such as CRAFT. - Known and credible collaborative relationship with ARM. - In situations where many companies are operating in a similar area (for example, sourcing from an ASM area), consider establishing a joint assessment team with other companies or through an industry or multi-stakeholder mechanism or initiative.
+The Responsible Minerals Initiative (RMI) has developed a mine site questionnaire that upstream companies can use and adapt for gathering information as part of this exercise. - Additional information in the OECD Supplement on Gold for Step 2 Section I C.2 and Section II C.2.